-Jeff Rimland has authored over 300 poems and has had 3 books of poetry published.
-His poetry utilizes imagery to represent what many of us may be feeling and thinking, but can not express verbally.
+Jeff Rimland has authored over 500 poems and has had 5 books of poetry published.
+His poetry utilizes imagery to represent what many of us may be feeling and thinking, but cannot express verbally.
 In Jeff's first three works, true love and loss are expressed, along with the nostalgia of the past.
-Future titles will include knowledge and wisdom, two qualities which are difficult at times to attain or know the difference.
+In his fourth title, Knowledge then Wisdom, perhaps, these two qualities are difficult at times to attain or know the difference.
+His fifth book, The Poetry of History, highlights historic events and individuals, along with photos and bibliography citations.

-Jeff Rimland possesses an MBA in International Business, a certificate in Career Development Facilitation, has over 30 years of business experience, and what feels like centuries of life experience.
-Jeff lives with his 3 children, his Dog and Cat, in Patchogue, LI, NY.
+Jeff Rimland possesses an MBA in International Business, a certificate in Career Development Facilitation, taught college and adult education courses, has over 40 years of business experience, and what feels like centuries of life experience.
+Jeff lives on Long Island NY.

 Our Gift to Each Other, Heartfelt Poems of Our Love